 We understand that there may be rare occasions when you are unavoidably late due to unforeseen circumstances.
 On these occasions, please make sure that you contact the school office to inform us when you will arrive.

-If you are experiencing difficulties with punctuality and would like to talk to us about it, please contact myself or your child's progress leader (if you have one in school).
+If you are experiencing difficulties with punctuality and would like to talk to us about it, please contact myself.